nobodyscripts/LeafBlowerScript/Readme.md

   - Improved save setting times
   - Custom font settings and background colours
   - Load system fonts to selection for font name
+  - Dynamic vertical scroll bars if height is too tall for screen

 - Mine
   - Modified brew travel to be more stable.